 Who we are

-We're five parents at the Theo Thijssenschool.
+We're six parents at the Theo Thijssenschool.
 Our children are spread across the school, from group 1 to group 8 (ages 4–12).
 We got to know each other through class WhatsApp groups, schoolyard conversations and school council (MR) meetings.
 We all have a job and a life that's busy enough already.
 We'd rather not have to.

 The board